Arnold-n/P1P2MQTT/README.md

 *Some newer Daikin hybrid systems do not seem to measure water flow and are not able to calculate heating energy produced.
 This means it may be fundamentally impossible to calculate heating power and COP without additional external flow sensor.*

-**No liability, no warranty**

-Any use is entirely at your own risk (CC BY-NC-ND 4.0 Section 5 applies, for earlier versions GPL sections 11 and 12 apply).

-**Is it safe?**

-There is always a risk when you write to the bus based on reverse engineering and assumptions that unexpected things happen or break.
-Reading without writing should be safe though.
-My system has been running continuously in controller mode (writing and reading) for 3 years now.
-Still, use is entirely at your own risk.

-It is advised to connect/disconnect devices to the P1/P2 bus only if the power of all connected devices is switched off.
-Some Daikin manuals warn that device settings should not be changed too often, because of wear in the solid state memory in their devices - one of their manuals states a maximum of 7000 setting changes per year - without indicating the expected life time of their product.
-Don't change settings too often.

 **How to get started / and is my system supported?**

 If your system has a P1/P2 connection to the main controller or room thermostat, you will almost certainly be able to monitor raw data from the P1/P2 bus.
 P1P2Monitor and P1P2MQTT/P1P2-bridge-esp8266 will try to interpret the data, reported as parameters.
 This may be more or less succesful, hopefully the interpreted data makes sense.
 If not, you may look at the raw data patterns, and try to understand these and compare these with the examples in the doc folder.